linode/docs/docs/guides/kubernetes/kubernetes-vs-nomad/index.md

 [Nomad](https://www.nomadproject.io/) from HashiCorp offers a workload orchestration system that prioritizes flexibility and simplicity.
 Nomad supports highly scalable features like multi-region deployments as well as diverse workloads, from containers to standalone applications.

-Nomad is part of the HashiCorp ecosystem, making it ready for integration with HashiCorp's other tools, like Consul, Terraform, and Vault.
+Nomad is part of the HashiCorp ecosystem, making it easy to integrate with HashiCorp's other tools, like Consul, Terraform, and Vault.

 Nomad's rise has been relatively recent, and discussions have often centered around Nomad as a simplified Kubernetes alternative.
-But Nomad's flexibility makes it stand out on its own.
+However, Nomad's flexibility makes it stand out on its own.
 Nomad can handle scheduling and management for highly scalable clusters, and can work with applications that are containerized, non-containerized, or a mix.
 What's more, it can accomplish all of this across a wider range of systems.

-Learn more about Nomad and how it operates through our tutorial [How to Use Nomad for Container Orchestration](/docs/guides/using-nomad-for-orchestration/).
+Learn more about Nomad and how it operates in our tutorial [How to Use Nomad for Container Orchestration](/docs/guides/using-nomad-for-orchestration/).

 ### Pros and Cons